-Defend your vehicle’s paint from rock chips, bugs, sand, salt, and other everyday driving hazards with Paint Protection Film.
+Defend your vehicle’s paint from rock chips, bugs, sand, salt, and other everyday driving hazards with a Vehicle Paint Protection Film.
 This product is easy to apply and provides your vehicle with invisible protection on the road.

 Paint Protection repair procedures below fall into two categories: